Harmon Killebrew: Early life

-Professional baseball career
+Professional career

-Washington Senators
+Washington Senators / Minnesota Twins (1954–1974)

-Killebrew signed his contract under Major League Baseball (MLB)'s Bonus Rule, which required that he spend two full seasons on the major league roster.
+Killebrew signed his contract under the bonus rule in effect at the time.
+Since he received a bonus of over $4,000 ($ today), Major League Baseball rules required that he spend two full seasons on the major league roster.
 He made his major league debut four days after signing and six days from his 18th birthday (becoming the youngest active player in the majors at the time), running for pinch-hitter Clyde Vollmer, who had been hit by a pitch with the bases loaded by Chicago White Sox starter Jack Harshman.
 On August 23, 1954, Killebrew made his first start in the second game of a doubleheader against the Philadelphia Athletics, hitting two singles and a double as the Senators won, 10–3.
 A year and one day after making his major league debut, Killebrew hit his first major league home run on June 24, 1955, in the fifth inning off Detroit Tigers starter Billy Hoeft, five days shy of his 19th birthday.
-In his first two seasons, Killebrew struck out 34 times in only 93 at bats, contributing to a .215 batting average with four home runs.
+In his first two seasons, Killebrew struck out 34 times in only 93 at bats, recording a .215 batting average with four home runs.
 Killebrew also had defensive difficulties at third base, where he played behind veteran Eddie Yost.

 When Killebrew's bonus period expired in 1956, he was sent to the Senators' minor league affiliate in Charlotte of the South Atlantic League.
 He returned to the majors in early May.
 On May 29, after being forced into action when regular second baseman Pete Runnels was injured early in a game against the Orioles, Killebrew hit two home runs, including only the second ball ever hit over a wire barrier in Baltimore's Memorial Stadium's center field.
 Killebrew had a .115 average through June 16, and as a result was sent back to Charlotte; he finished the season there with a .325 batting average and 15 home runs in 70 games.
 Killebrew spent most of the 1957 season with the Southern Association's Chattanooga Lookouts, where he hit a league-high 29 home runs with 101 RBIs and was named to the All-Star Game.
 While in Chattanooga, Killebrew became the only player to hit a home run over the center field wall at Engel Stadium, 471 ft from home plate.
 In 1958, he was briefly promoted to Indianapolis of the American Association but struggled and was sent back to Chattanooga for most of the season.
 Killebrew finished the season with 38 games played in Indianapolis and 86 in Chattanooga, where he hit .308 with 17 home runs.
 He also played a combined 22 games for the Senators in 1957 and 1958.